pantheon-systems/documentation/CONTRIBUTING.md

 ## Issues - Searching and Creating

-Before you edit or create a doc, search [open issues](https://github.com/pantheon-systems/documentation/issues) to make sure there isn't an existing issue tracking work to resolve the issue you're trying to resolve.
+Before you edit or create a doc, search [open issues](https://github.com/pantheon-systems/documentation/issues/) to make sure there isn't an existing issue tracking work related to the issue you're trying to resolve.
 If there is, feel free to contribute to the existing discussion.
 If there isn't an issue, create one and add an outline for the article you want to create, or explain the issue and resolution for existing content.
 When possible, fill out as much information as possible requested in the Issue Template.

 ### Titles and Descriptions
 When creating issues, add a clear title and description.
 Issues should contain relevant information e.g., the document title, the information that is incorrect or outdated and your suggestion on how to fix it, reasons why method A is better than method B, and so on.